Lloyd Alexander: Themes and style

 Several critics have commented on Alexander's writing style.
-In a Horn Book review of the Vesper Holly books, Ethel L. Heins stated that Alexander's writing was "elegant, witty, [and] beautifully paced."
+In a Horn Book review of the Vesper Holly books, Ethel L. Heins stated that Alexander's writing was "elegant, witty, [and] beautifully paced".
 Reviewers praised the action scenes in the Prydain chronicles, stating that they involved the reader in the scene without gruesome detail.
-One of Alexander's biographers, Jill P. May, stated that his prose changes depending on the goal of his work.
-While his fantasy style has been compared to J.R.R.
-Tolkien and C.S.
-Lewis, his later writings have a completely different style.
-His first work for children, a biography of a Jewish freedom fighter August Bondi, had little dialogue, perhaps in an effort to be faithful to historical sources.
+Jill P. May stated that his prose changes depending on the goal of his work.
+While his fantasy style has been compared to J. R. R. Tolkien and C. S. Lewis, his later writings have a completely different style.
+His first work for children, a biography of Jewish freedom fighter August Bondi, had little dialogue, perhaps in an effort to be faithful to historical sources.
 The fictional characters stood out more than Bondi's.
 Alexander wrote another biography for the Jewish Publication Society on Aaron Lopez.
 In absence of detailed historical sources, Alexander fictionalized more events in this work, with Lopez's fictional attitudes mirroring Alexander's.

 Awards and honors

 Alexander first garnered significant critical acclaim with his The Chronicles of Prydain series.
 The second volume (The Black Cauldron) was a runner-up for the 1966 Newbery Medal; the fourth (Taran Wanderer) was a School Library Journal Best Book of the Year; the fifth and concluding volume (The High King) won the 1969 Newbery.
 Alexander was included in the 1972 third volume of the H. W. Wilson reference series, Book of Junior Authors and Illustrators—early in his career as a children's writer, but after Prydain was complete.
 For his contribution as a children's writer, Alexander was U.S. nominee in 1996 and again in 2008 for the biennial, international Hans Christian Andersen Award, the highest recognition available to creators of children's books.
-Many of Alexander's later books received awards The Marvelous Misadventures of Sebastian won the 1971 National Book Award in category Children's Books and in 1982 Westmark also won a National Book Award.
+Many of Alexander's later books received awards; The Marvelous Misadventures of Sebastian won the 1971 National Book Award in category Children's Books and in 1982, Westmark also won a National Book Award.